StephenBrom54/CS_400_Delicate_Garbage_Assignment1/README.md

 # CS-400 Assignment 1: Delicate Garbage
 The Team: Ben Albright, Stephen Brom, Danny Cannon, & Adam Elias

-1. The product is a software application that tracks the state and inventory of a certain classification of spaces (classrooms) in a certain classification of organization (school/college/university).
+1. Overview: The product is a software application that tracks the state and inventory of a certain classification of spaces (classrooms) in a certain classification of organization (school/college/university).
 It allows users to easily input feedback and contribute to the inventory and state-tracking functionality so administrators can ensure the facilities are kept in a standardized and high-quality state with sufficient supplies.

-2. Possible names of the product:
+2. Possible Names:
      - Classy
      - Class Stash
      - State of Class